boogy/ctfbox/README.md

 This docker image will provide these tools installed on ubuntu:latest image.

 It's also possible to build this box using [Vagrant](https://www.vagrantup.com/).

-The script(s) war forked from [praetorian-inc/epictreasure](https://github.com/praetorian-inc/epictreasure)
+The script(s) was forked from [praetorian-inc/epictreasure](https://github.com/praetorian-inc/epictreasure)

 Installation
 =============